-Sometimes, when you are applying for graduate school or the patent bar, the institution requires a description of the courses you completed as student at Columbia.
+Sometimes, when you are applying for graduate school or the patent bar, the institution requires a description of the courses you completed as a student at Columbia.
 This information is not included in your transcript, which is maintained by the Office of the Registrar.
 In these instances, the University Archives can provide you with the tools to find course descriptions and other curricular information.

+Most schools, divisions and programs now publish their course information exclusively online.
 Some schools keep past course description information on their web sites:

-In addition, the Columbia University Libraries have been capturing Columbia.edu domain websites via the Archive-It service since June 2010.
+To access those years after the end of paper publication or to access information online, you will most likely need to search the web archives.
+The Columbia University Libraries have been capturing columbia.edu domain websites via the Archive-It service since June 2010 and have been able to add captures of our website going back as far as 1997.
 As schools moved course description information from annual published paper catalogues to online-only distribution, we have found that our web archiving efforts often provide the only publicly available access points to old, online course descriptions.
-However, if a school only posted online course descriptions in the CourseWorks system, that content was not able to be collected due to the secure nature of the site.
+However, if a school only posted online course descriptions in the CourseWorks system, that content has not been collected due to the secure nature of the site.

 To learn how to access Columbia's web archives and/or to learn how to use the Internet Archive’s Wayback Machine, visit the Web Archives section in the University Archives website.
 If you still have questions or can’t find what you are seeking, please contact University Archives staff for assistance.